kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/merged_documentation.md

   Every data-manipulation step is a dedicated Python module under `dependencies/transformations/`.
 The pipeline calls them with Hydra overrides, so it’s easy to add or remove transformations without altering the central code.

 - **Universal Execution Script**
-  A single `universal_step.py` file processes any transformation.
-It reads what to do from Hydra configs, loads input data, runs the specified transformation function, and writes output plus metadata.
-This pattern unifies ingestion, cleaning, feature engineering, and modeling steps under the same script.
+  A single `universal_step.py` file processes all transformations.
+It reads instructions from Hydra configs, encapsulates them in the correct dataclass, loads input data, runs the specified transformation function, and writes the output plus metadata.
+This approach unifies ingestion, cleaning, feature engineering, and modeling steps under one script.

 - **DVC Data Lineage**
   Each transformation stage is also declared in the pipeline (`configs/pipeline/base.yaml`).
 DVC ensures a reproducible sequence of transformations.
 A new data version always references exactly which code and hyperparameters created it.